 He fantasized about striking it rich with his friend Max Brod

 Over the course of their friendship, Kafka and Brod considered various avenues through which they might increase their wealth.
-One of these include writing travel guides for those who wanted to visit Europe on a budget.
+One of these includes writing travel guides for those who wanted to visit Europe on a budget.

 Franz Kafka never lied

-According to his close friend Max Brod the enigmatic Franz Kafka could never tell a lie.
+According to his close friend Max Brod, the enigmatic Franz Kafka could never tell a lie.
 He was unfailingly truthful, sometimes to a fault.
 Brod stated that Kafka believed in “absolute truthfulness”.

 He was engaged twice to the same woman

 Kafka fell hard to Felice Bauer.
 The two met in 1912 when he was visiting Max Brod and his wife.
 Brod’s sister was married to a cousin of Felice’s and when Kafka met her he immediately has “an unshakeable opinion” of her “strong chin,” “Almost broken nose,” “Bare throat,” and “unattractive hair”.
 He began sending her daily letters, many of which were published after his death.